bayquen/AggieAcres/README.md

 ## How It Works
 1. **User Submission**: Users input their preferences directly on the website.
 2. **Data Processing**: Backend scripts fetch and analyze data from over 10 sources.
-3. **Results Display**: The best housing options are displayed, ranked by suitability factors like price, location, and commute time.
+3. **Results Display**: The best housing options are displayed, ranked by suitability factors like price, location, and number of bedrooms.

 ## Get Involved
 Interested in contributing or learning more?
 Visit our GitHub page [here](https://github.com/bayquen/AggieAcres)!